avanlandingham1/avanlandingham1.github.io/_projects/usc_senior_design.md

 ## Motivation

 Propeller performance varies as a function of airspeed.
 Ground testing with a thrust stand provides useful information about takeoff conditions, but little about cruise performance.
-Wind-tunnel cross testing requires large facilities that are prohibitively expensive for RC aircraft testing.
+Wind-tunnel testing requires large facilities that are prohibitively expensive for RC aircraft testing.

 The goal of this project was to design and build a vehicle-mounted thrust stand for dynamic testing of propellers that could replace traditional wind tunnel testing methods.

 ## Approach

-An elevated thrust stand provided sufficient clearance for data collection.
+An elevated thrust stand [(RC Benchmark)](https://www.tytorobotics.com/pages/series-1580-1585) provided sufficient clearance for data collection.
 Airspeed was collected using a pitot tube and windvane to verify non-axial airspeed.
 Tests were conducted at the El Mirage Dry Lakebed in Adelanto, CA.

 <div class="row justify-content-sm-center align-items-center">
     <div class="col-sm-12 mt-3 mt-md-0">